 How much does a bed cost?
-In Los Angeles, it’s more than $50,000. despite a a lawsuit brought by residents of Venice Beach, the city intends to start construction of a so-called “bridge housing” facility located at a former Metro bus yard at 100 Sunset Avenue.
+In Los Angeles, it’s more than $50,000.
+Despite a a lawsuit brought by residents of Venice Beach, the city has started construction of a so-called “bridge housing” facility located at a former Metro bus yard at 100 Sunset Avenue.
 The facility, which when finished will provide beds and some services to 100 adults and 54 children, costs $8,000,000, which works out to $51,948 per person.
 That’s in addition to the annual cost of maintaining and operating the facility.

 The per bed cost is consistent in bridge facilities citywide.
 The Schraeder shelter in Hollywood cost $3.3 million to construct and has 72 beds, or $45,833 per bed.
 The first bridge housing facility to open, in downtown L.A.’s historic El Pueblo district, contains 45 beds and cost $2.4 million, which works out to $53,333 per bed.
 And a recently-opened bridge housing facility for 100 homeless veterans on the West Side cost $5 million, or $50,000 per bed.
 What’s more, that facility is temporary and consists of two “tension membrane structures” as well as modular trailers.
 Translation: Los Angeles spent $5 million on two tents and some campers.